 Best Mid-Range Air Purifier with UV-C - Germ Guardian

-The Germ Guardian appears to be another popular choice, likely because it offers multiple layers of air purification, including UV-C light, and is actually such a good choice, we'd also say it's one of the best cheap air purifiers out there.
+The Germ Guardian appears to be another popular choice, likely because it offers multiple layers of air purification, including UV-C light.

 While not every air purifier has this feature, some may think it's worth going for, as UV-C light is said to be able to reduce airborne bacteria.
 UV-C achieves this by damaging or destroying the DNA of bacteria because of the sheer energy inside its tiny wavelength.

 Best Air Purifier Dyson - Dyson Purifier Hot+Cool Formaldehyde